Ccheef/DS_Interview_Questions/Probability.md

 **You have two jars, 50 red marbles, 50 blue marbles.
 You need to place all marbles into the jars so that when you blindly pick a marble out of one jar, you maximize the chances of selecting a red marble.
 How would you distribute the marbles into two jars?**
 * Place only one red marble into jar 1, and place the remaining marbles into jar 2.
 So, p = 1/2 * 1 + 1/2 * 49/99 = 0.7475

+**If the probability of seeing a car on the highway in 30 minutes is 0.95, what is the probability of seeing a car on highway in 10 minutes?(Assume a constant default probability)**
+* "constant default probability" means "the probability of observing a car in any given non-overlapping time interval of equal length are equal and independent".
+Let's assume the probability of seeing no car in 10 minutes is P. So, observing at least one car in 30 minutes is 1-P^3 = 0.95.
+That is, P = 0.37 and observing at least one car in 10 minutes is 1-P=0.67
+* Or, cars arriving in a highway can be modeled by a Poisson process.
+For details, please refer to the [post](https://www.quora.com/If-the-probability-of-observing-a-car-in-30-minutes-on-a-highway-is-0-95-what-is-the-probability-of-observing-a-car-in-10-minutes-assuming-constant-default-probability)